MrStark20/django-tutorial/README.md

 Getting Started
 ---------------

-If you're attending the tutorial in person, **please** make sure you install these prerequisites **before the class begins** so that we can make the most of our time together in the session.
+If you're attending the tutorial in person, **please** make sure that you install these prerequisites **before the class begins** so that we can make the most of our time together in the session.
 You and your fellow attendees will thank you for your preparedness!